Automated Optical Inspection: How It Works & Why It Matters

 Automated Optical Inspection is a technology that utilizes advanced optical methods to automatically inspect printed circuit boards for defects and irregularities during the manufacturing process.

-Integrating automated optical inspection testing into the PCB manufacturing process has become a necessity rather than an option, thanks to its myriad advantages:
+Integrating automated optical inspection testing into the PCB production process has become a necessity rather than an option, thanks to its myriad advantages:

 - Early Detection of Defects: AOI systems can identify defects early in the assembly process, preventing costly downstream errors and product failures.